submariner-io/submariner-website/src/content/architecture/service-discovery/_index.en.md

 ### Lighthouse DNS Server
 The Lighthouse DNS server runs as an external DNS server which owns the domain supercluster.local.
-KubeDNS is configured to forward any request sent to supercluster.local to the Lighthouse DNS server, which uses the MultiClusterService resources that are distributed by the controller for DNS resolution.
+KubeDNS is configured to forward any request sent to supercluster.local to the Lighthouse DNS server, which uses the ServiceImport resources that are distributed by the controller for DNS resolution.

 #### Workflow
 The workflow is as follows.

 - A Pod tries to resolve a Service name using the domain name supercluster.local
 - KubeDNS forwards the request to the Lighthouse DNS server.
-- The Lighthouse DNS server will use its MultiClusterService cache to try to resolve the request.
+- The Lighthouse DNS server will use its ServiceImport cache to try to resolve the request.
 - If a record exists it will be returned, else an NXDomain error will be returned.

 ![Lighthouse CoreDNS WorkFlow](/images/lighthouse/coreDNSWorkFlow.png)